Trantorian1/dynamic/README.md

 ```

 > **Note**
 > `t_str` also has several library-reserved attributes.
 You can find those in `include/s_str.h`.
-Make sur you know what you are doing
+Make sure you know what you are doing
 > as erroneous manipulation might break the library!

 ## Functions